10 Safety Rules at School You Must Teach Your Children

 Though safety rules cannot guarantee safety, they can help prevent inevitable accidents.
 Most safety rules are common sense, and children should be taught these safety rules as early as possible to keep themselves away from harm’s way.

-Here is a list of 10 safety rules that you may teach your child:
+Here is a list of 10 safety tips that you may teach your child:

 Teaching your child not to talk to any stranger will lessen the chance of them being abducted by criminals.
 Children should be taught not to approach strangers unless people they know well also come first.
 This rule applies to strangers and adults who try to persuade your children with gifts, money, or candy.